 The robots act similar to penguins in the way they move, they move in a straight line.
 The difference between the two is when you hit an obstacle, with the robot you move left instead of right.
 The penguins are no match for the evil robots, if they come into contact the robot says destroy with its evil robot voice.
 Luckily they kept the game penguin friendly, although I was hoping for some blood and guts.
 The penguin wasn’t harmed, they’re just returned to the cage ready to be released again.
 For me this took away from the fun, with no way of losing the level it made the game really easy.

-For about thirty stages the levels were relatively easy, there were a few that had me mind boggled and took a couple of attempts to do.
-At around stage thirty the game gets extremely hard, it came out of no where.
-No slight build up of difficulty, just really easy to extremely hard in the space of a level.
+For about thirty stages the levels were relatively easy, there were a few that had my mind boggled and took a couple of attempts to do.
+At around stage thirty, the game gets extremely hard, it came out of nowhere.
+No slight build-up of difficulty, just really easy to extremely hard in the space of a level.
 Up until this point levels would take anything up to two minutes, it started taking anything up to ten minutes maybe more.

 All in all, I enjoyed Waddle Home, it didn’t offer too much excitement but it was fun for a bit.
 Unfortunately, the game was really short and it’s possible to complete in under three hours.
 At just 40 levels there’s not much game content, so don’t expect much replayability.
 The VR in Waddle didn’t offer too much excitement, for the best part, I sat there and played as moving about seemed pointless.
 I believe the game was designed for the younger generation although impossible as VR restriction to ages twelve or above.
 The game will not appeal to many, but if you want to help save the penguins get Waddle home as it’s certainly something you don’t see every day.
 Waddle home waddled its way to a Thumb Culture Bronze Award.